XiaoMi/themis/readme.md

 Themis provides cross-row/cross-table transaction on HBase based on [google's percolator](http://research.google.com/pubs/pub36726.html).

-Themis guarantees the ACID characteristics of cross-row transaction by two-phase write and conflict resolution, which is based on the single-row transaction of HBase.
+Themis guarantees the ACID characteristics of cross-row transaction by two-phase commit and conflict resolution, which is based on the single-row transaction of HBase.
 Themis depends on [chronos](https://github.com/XiaoMi/chronos) to provide global strictly incremental timestamp, which defines the global order for transactions and makes themis could read database snapshot before given timestamp.
-Themis adopts HBase coprocessor framework, which could serve after loading themis coprocessors without changing source code of HBase.
-The APIs of themis are similar with HBase's, including themisPut/themisDelete/themisGet/themisScan.
-We validate the correctness of themis for a few months, the performance of themis in current version is similar to the result reported in paper of [percolator](http://research.google.com/pubs/pub36726.html).
+Themis adopts HBase coprocessor framework, which could be applied without changing source code of HBase.
+We validate the correctness of themis for a few months, and optimize the algorithm to achieve better performance.

 ## Example of Themis API